 Understand Fraud Detection

-Last updated: March 20, 2024
+Last updated: December 18, 2024

 Information

-'Pre-auth' and 'post-auth' are the stages in the payment lifecycle at which you can use our solution to decide what happens to a transaction.
+'Pre-auth' and 'post-auth' are the stages in the payment lifecycle at which you can use the solution to decide what happens to a transaction.
 The process the transaction goes through before reaching that outcome is called routing.

 Each stage within routing has its own route.
 Routes have several data points that a transaction passes through.
 These data points can be rules, outcomes, or decline lists.